Access, guardianship and custody - how does it work?

 What about if I want to become the child’s guardian?

-As we said, automatically the mother is the only automatic guardian of the child, and an unmarried father does not have any automatic legal rights.
+The mother is the only automatic guardian of the child, and an unmarried father does not have any automatic legal rights.
 However, if the mother agrees, she can sign a form in the presence of a peace commissioner that gives the father joint-guardianship rights.
 You can download this form here.

 If the mother does not agree to grant you guardianship, you can apply through the local District Court.
 The court will make a decisions with the child’s best interests in mind, but more often than not, they will grant joint-guardianship to the father.